-- 9) With the bent tube adapter removed, secure a standard low pressure SCUBA hose to the main tube (recommend testing pressure is 130-150 PSI) Pressurize and check lever play for 1⁄4". - 10) Reinstall the diaphragm and cover assembly.
+- 9) Remove the bent tube adapter to allow pressure adjustment.
+With the bent tube adapter removed, secure a standard low pressure SCUBA hose to the main tube (recommend testing pressure is 130-150 PSI) Pressurize and check lever play for 1⁄4".
+After the pressure adjustment, remove the supply hose and reinstall the bent tube adapter and torque.
+See "Torque Specs" module. - 10) Reinstall the diaphragm and cover assembly.
 Tighten the screws to the torque specifications.
 See "Torque Specs" module.